Categoricity for an inferential $\omega$-logic and in $L_{\omega_1,\omega}$: Rules, Valuations and Logical Inferentialism

-The problem of a full inferential formalization of first-order logic (FOL) is far more complex.\footnote{See \cite{Brincus} and the references therein for details on this problem and on the inferentialist program. \cite{Brincus2} and \cite{Speitel} analyze some recent proposals for obtaining a categorical formalization of propositional and first-order logic.} The natural deduction introduction ($\forall I$, $\exists I$) and elimination rules ($\forall E$, $\exists E$) for the first-order quantifiers are the following:
+The problem of a categorical formalization of first-order logic (FOL) is far more complex.\footnote{See \cite{Garson}, \cite{Brincus} and \cite{Speitel} for details on this problem and on the inferentialist program.} The natural deduction introduction ($\forall I$, $\exists I$) and elimination rules ($\forall E$, $\exists E$) for the first-order quantifiers are the following:

 \begin{definition} Let $\tau$ be a first-order vocabulary, $\phi(t)$ be any sentence that contains the individual constant $t$, and $x$ a variable in $\Lscr$.

 Restrictions on $\forall$I: $t$ does not occur in any premise or assumption on which $\phi(t)$ depends, and $x$ does not occur in $\phi(t)$. $x$ replaces all and only occurrences of $t$ in $\phi(t)$.